ISISNeutronMuon/MDANSE/Doc/_build/html/_sources/pages/gui.rst.txt

    \left( {\mathit{SEQ}\mathit{Equation}\mathit{ARABIC}99} \right) \\
    \end{matrix}

-The components
+The components :math:`a_{\upsilon}`

-.. math:: a_{\upsilon}

-\ are real numbers.
+are real numbers.
 Similarly, as normal complex numbers allow one to represent rotations in a plane, quaternions allow one to represent rotations in space.
 Consider the quaternion representation of a vector r, which is given by

 .. math::
+   :label: pfx158

    \begin{matrix}
    {{R = x}\cdot{I + y}\cdot{J + z}\cdot K,} \\